gohy907/nvim/README.md

 git clone https://github.com/gohy907/nvim ~/.config/nvim && nvim
 ```

-Wait for `lazy.nvim`, `nvim-treesitter` and `mason.nvim` to install all the neccesary tools
+Wait for `lazy.nvim` to install all the plugins.
+After that open `mason.nvim` by `:Mason` command and wait it to end installing LSPs and formatters

-You should see `[mason-lspconfig.nvim] clangd was successfully installed` in command line when it's all done

 To install C++ debugger run `:MasonInstall codelldb` and wait for `mason.nvim` to install it